e-klein-uscprojects/icao-3d-flight-tracks/README.md

 The repo is scaffolded with folders dedicated to procedural ingestion, metadata parsing, and rendering through CesiumJS.
 If successful, I expect this model will be scalable to other regions and procedures, with potential applications in regulatory analysis and pilot briefings.

 Thank you for reviewing the materials.
-I welcome technical feedback and collaboration as the system evolves.
+I welcome technical feedback and collaboration as the system evolves